liferay/liferay-docs/userGuide/en/chapters/10-using-web-forms-and-dynamic-data-lists.markdown

 constraints on the kind of number entered.

 **Radio:** presents the user with a list of options to choose from using radio button inputs.
-Values are stored as `String`s.
-Similar to `Select`.
+Values are stored as strings.
+Similar to *Select*.

 **Select:** a selection of options for the user to choose from using a combo box.
-Can be configured to allow multiple selections, unlike `Radio`.
+Can be configured to allow multiple selections, unlike *Radio*.

-**Text:** a simple text field for any `String` input.
+**Text:** a simple text field for any string input.

 **Text Box:** a large text box for long text input.

 ![Figure 10.2: Data definition fields.](../../images/05-data-definition-screen.png)

 Using that reference as a nice cheat-sheet, you can now create the data type you need for "Volunteer Work Sign-Up."
-Use a `Text` type for the name.
-For all the tasks your friends and family can volunteer to do for you, use `Select` (obviously set to allow multiple options).
-Finally, you don't want to forget a `File Upload` so they can upload images of themselves.
+Use a *Text* type for the name.
+For all the tasks your friends and family can volunteer to do for you, use *Select* (obviously set to allow multiple options).
+Finally, you don't want to forget a *File Upload* so they can upload images of themselves.
 After all, how much more official-feeling and fun is it if you can print out some nifty badges?
 To add these fields, drag them from the palette on the left to the work area on the right.